+Unmanageability is integral to its counterpart, that is manageability, and in this sense is therefore is a creative force.
 Why?
-Because unmanageability is integral to its counterpart (manageability) and therefore is a creative force.
-Indeed, inner unmanageability demands inner manageability.
+Because inner unmanageability demands inner manageability.
 It will find it one way or another…

 The A.A.
 Power Principle